MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-outlook.md

 |Multiple non-production environments but no production environment     |  Signed in to the first non-production environment       |  Dialog box to confirm or change the signed in environment       |

 > [!NOTE]
-> The Sales app does not have access to data on your most frequently accessed or most recently accessed environment to automatically sign in.
-The Sales app fetches a list of environments having Sales agent, and then selects the first environment in the list to automatically sign in to.
+> The Sales agent does not have access to data on your most frequently accessed or most recently accessed environment to automatically sign in.
+The Sales agent fetches a list of environments having Sales agent, and then selects the first environment in the list to automatically sign in to.

 ### Single environment or single production environment